 You should never run out of information to blog about.
 Your customers are asking questions.
 Start answering them in blog form.
 This will help your customers find you because odds are they are asking Google the same questions they are asking your sales team, or you.

 I am going to bring it up because it is important to all your digital marketing activities.
 Use paid advertising on Facebook, LinkedIn, or Google.
 Find out where your customers are hanging out and place some ads.
 Your budget does not have to be huge.
 We have used as little as $250 per month on paid advertising to generate revenue.

 The better you identify your ideal customer, the better your ads are going to perform.
 Test your ads until your get the optimal conversion rate.
 As your ad performance increase, you can scale your ad budget up or down as needed.

 Note: When I was running my digital marketing agency, we would not take a client that did not have a budget set aside for digital advertising.
 This was because it is the fastest way to start seeing results.
 Blogging and organic search are going to take time to pay off, so you need to throw some gas on the fire.
 This is where digital advertising comes in handy.

 Small Business Website Conclusion

 Your small business website should be the backbone of your marketing efforts and generate more revenue than any other channel.
+Anytime that you decide to place effort into your website, it is a great marketing idea.
 Ensure that your small business website is ready for users to convert and set up for marketing.
 Before you set up your next website, ensure that it is set up for marketing.